 - it should constitute an original contribution to knowledge (either by investigating new sources or by subjecting known material to fresh analysis); and

-- the project should be suitable for researching and writing-up in three years full-time (or two for an MPhil).
+- the project should be suitable for researching and writing-up in three years full-time.

 Why choose SOAS?